Table of Contents

 Q1.
 Can you achieve the same results at home as in the gym?

-With consistency, proper planning, and progressive overload, you can definitely build strength and lose some weight from home.
+With consistency, proper planning, and progressive overload, you can build strength and lose some weight from home.
 While gym-level equipment is needed for an advanced goal, such as bodybuilding.

-Q2.
-Is a gym membership worth it?
 Yes, a gym membership is worth it if you like structure, variety, or need some additional motivation from others.
 Home workouts could be better, however, if you don’t use all the features or go infrequently.

 Q3.
 What equipment do I need to start exercising at home?